ibexa/documentation-developer/docs/extending/extending_page.md

 !!! enterprise

-    To create a Page block, use the following YAML configuration in an application or a bundle, under the `ezplatform_page_fieldtype` key.
+    To create an Example Page block, use the following YAML configuration in an application or a bundle, under the `ezplatform_page_fieldtype` key e.g. `config/packages/ezplatform_page_fieldtype.yaml`:

     !!! caution